winwiz1/crisp-csv/README.md

 The utility can be built under Linux or on Windows with [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).
 If you have GCC 8 or later installed, then after cloning the repository execute either `test.sh/test.cmd` to build and test the program or `build.sh/build.cmd` to perform the production build - it's that simple.

-The deployment and usage are straightforward as well.
+Deployment and usage are straightforward as well.
 All the work is done by one Linux program that consists of a single executable with an optional configuration file.

 ## Table of Contents
 - [Functionality](#functionality)